panteLx/actual-tracker-insert-api/readme.md

 1. **Authentication**

-   - Uses Cloudflare Access for user authentication
+   - Uses Cloudflare Access for user authentication (verified JWT token)
    - Development mode uses a mock email for testing
    - Production mode uses the user's actual email
    - User groups are checked to determine access to the admin panel